MiHShih/tvo1/9auto-jobs/91-detection-of-events-from-continuous-data.md

 The program CONDET can be used to detect events in one or more continuous databases, either a SEISAN continous data base or an archive \(SeisComp or BUD types\).
-It supports three detection algorithms: 1\) a standard square STA/LTA, 2\) the algorithm suggested by Carl Johnson \([http://www.isti2.com/ew/ovr/carltrig\_ovr.html\](http://www.isti2.com/ew/ovr/carltrig_ovr.html\)\), and 3\) a cross-correlation detector \(which will not be used here\).
-CONDET can do two things, first to search for triggers on each specified station, and second search for a number of triggers from a given number of stations in a time window \(this requires the first step has been done\).
+It supports three detection algorithms: 1\) a standard square STA/LTA, 2\) the algorithm suggested by Carl Johnson \([http://www.isti2.com/ew/ovr/carltrig\_ovr.html](http://www.isti2.com/ew/ovr/carltrig_ovr.html%29%29, and 3%29 a cross-correlation detector %28which will not be used here%29.
+CONDET can do two things, first to search for triggers on each specified station, and second search for a number of triggers from a given number of stations in a time window %28this requires the first step has been done\)\).

 ## Using an archive continuous data base